-Some of those defendants being detained and facing incarceration are not those of sufficient financial means.
+Some defendants being detained and facing incarceration do not have sufficient financial means.
 Once detained they can be held for days—or years—before they ever see a courtroom.
 For those defendants:

 - Who are medically healthy or have never seen a doctor; before the PSI/PSR and Sentencing Hearing is the time to see a physician for a full physical, and if warranted see a mental healthcare professional.

 The PSR is similar to a doctor’s initial office visit forms, which collect a medical history.
-But instead of having a nurse or physician review the information, the PSR is verified by probation officers, who are overworked and not medically trained, but are doing their best.
+But instead of having a nurse or physician review the information, the PSR is verified by probation officers, who are overworked and not medically trained.
 They’ll interview the defendant and then submit their reports, possibly with placement recommendations to the judge.